traysonkelii/python_grpc/README.md

 ```
 (on a separate terminal run the following command)
 ```
-python execute_customer_events.py
+python execute_input.py
 ```
-- Upon completion an `output.json` will be generated and with the corresponding transaction status
+- Upon completion an `output.json` will be generated with  the logical clock representation (partitioned between the processes and the events of a given client request).

 ## Example Input
 ```